AggarwalPriyanshu/A-and-B-Testing-for-User-Engagement-in-Mobile-Games/README.md

 #### 🔹 Independent Two-Sample T-Test (Session Duration)

--Used to compare the mean session duration between the control and test groups.
+- Used to compare the mean session duration between the control and test groups.

 ##### Null Hypothesis (H₀):
 Mean session duration is equal for both groups.